jkubath/TouchscreenInterface/spikes/README.md

 for the Screen Manager project.
 Examples: how to embed a browser or how to control the size of a running application.

+## App Controller
+Allows you to specify where windows are located and what you are allowed to do with them.

 ## Browser Features
 How to limit what you are able to do in the web browser

-## Control Apps
-Allows you to specify where windows are located and what you are allowed to do with them.

 ## Embedded Browser
 How to embed a browser in a Java application.